john-cd/rust_howto/bk/later/categories/rendering_engine/index.md

 <div class="hidden">
 [write](https://github.com/john-cd/rust_howto/issues/955)
-should be a pointer to rendering
+should be a pointer to rendering.
 </div>